fusioncharts/dev_centre_docs/chart-guide/standard-charts/box-and-whisker-chart.md

 > **Note:** Comma (`,`) is the default data-separator.
 Specify the data-separator explicitly using the `dataSeparator` attribute.

+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=boxandwhisker2d "@@open-newtab") page of box and whisker chart.

 Refer to the code given below:

 ```json